 With the situation evolving rapidly, CAI encourages community association homeowners, board members, community association managers, management company executives, and business partners to find the most up-to-date information from the Centers for Disease Control and Prevention, as well as resources on how to minimize the spread of COVID-19.

-Communities associations should take the appropriate measures to ensure a hygienic environment, including regular cleaning and thorough disinfecting of common areas and meeting spaces and refilling of soap and hand sanitizer dispensers.
+Communities associations should take the appropriate measures to have a hygienic environment, including regular cleaning and thorough disinfecting of common areas and meeting spaces and refilling of soap and hand sanitizer dispensers.
 Other everyday preventative actions include: